DendrouLab/panpipes/docs/setup_for_ingest.md

 # Inputs to QC_MM pipeline

-For qc_mm the minimum required columns are
+For ingest the minimum required columns are

 sample_id | gex_path | gex_filetype
 ----------|----------|-------------